LearningTypeScript/projects/projects/unions-and-literals/narrow-trails/README.md

 Choose your actions on the trail wisely -- or perish.

 ...or at least, that's the marketing material for our in-development video game.
-This project will have you implementing game function in TypeScript to help us get to our first demo.
+This project will have you implementing a game function in TypeScript to help us get to our first demo.
 We'd do it ourselves, except we need someone who's learned about how unions, literals, and type narrowing work in TypeScript.
 That's you!